IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ## Generating an app

-Virga applications, and Virga itself, are [Poetry](https://python-poetry.org/) projects, meaning they use Poetry as a python dependency and virtual environment manager.
+Virga applications, and Virga itself, are [Poetry](https://python-poetry.org/) projects; they use Poetry as a python dependency and virtual environment manager.
 To install Poetry, follow the [instructions on its documentation site](https://python-poetry.org/docs/).

 In order to create an app with a UI, you must also install [Yarn](https://yarnpkg.com/getting-started/install).